iotc-secretariat/iotc-reference-forms/RMDs/ros/rosFormRevisions.md

 CATCH ID -> change to SUBSAMPLE ID?

-BIOMETRIC sheet needs to be moved to before E-SET-TUNA-CATCHES-SSI E-SET-TUNA-CATCHES-SSI - add fields: condition at capture and condition at release
+BIOMETRIC sheet needs to be moved to before E-SET-TUNA-CATCHES-SSI E-SET-TUNA-CATCHES-SSI
+      - add fields: condition at capture and condition at release
+      - change "Set ID" to "Event ID"

+E-SET-CATCHES-BIOMETRIC
+      - change "Set ID" to "Event ID"

 BAIT-CATCHES
 - add field for Bait conditions to clarify if bait is live bait

-SET LEVEL --> EVENT LEVEL throughout form and DEFINE EVENT

 E-SET-TUNA: school sighting cues: the form description for this field is confusing.
 Should divide into two sections, create new codelists, and add new fields to reporting form

 NOTE: SHIMAL would like previously submitted data shared so he can make prior data usable

 OBSERVER ID - description - clarify that this identifier is issued by IOTC.
 Same for IOTC_ID.

+## Changes to be made to the PS reporting form

+VESSEL-ATTRIBUTES : Autonomy range "DAYS | NM " --> change to "Autonomy range unit" VESSEL-ATTRIBUTES : Vessel Electronics GPS --> GNSS G-GENERAL : General gear attributes - for "net size" and "mesh size", change columns to be "unit" E-SET-CATCHES : Weight --> change KG | T to be "unit" E-SET-CATCHES-SPECIMEN : Sample Collected --> add a NEW FIELD called "Destination"